Hummus with Tahini

 You can also try other Lebanese delights like Lebanese Garlic Sauce and Pita Bread.

 Enjoy hummus with tahini paste recipe | authentic hummus | Lebanese hummus | with detailed step by step photos below.

 - To make hummus with tahini paste, combine all the ingredients in a mixer and blend it till smooth.

-- Transfer the mixture on a serving dish, garnish it with olive oil and parsley.
+- Transfer the mixture on a serving dish, garnish it with olive oil, cumin seeds powder and parsley.